fgx/fgx/README.md

 License
 ^^^^^^^^^^^^^^^^^^^^^^^^^
 All the code is under GPLv2 or later.
 LICENCE.txt and README.txt have to be included with every distribution.
-Please donÕt bootleg, make loads of copies and flog them around.
+Please donï¿½t bootleg, make loads of copies and flog them around.
 Do what you want and what GPL allows you.
-The logo FGx logo is trademarked and patented under the creative commons and owned by Yves Sablonier, Zurich (unfortunately GPL does not cover free and open source artwork, thatÕs why Yves choose CC, until someone explains him how to protect free artwork under GPL).
+The logo FGx logo is trademarked and patented under the creative commons and owned by Yves Sablonier, Zurich (unfortunately GPL does not cover free and open source artwork, thatï¿½s why Yves choose CC, until someone explains him how to protect free artwork under GPL).

 Authors
 ^^^^^^^^^^^^^^^^^^^^^^^^^